Form Designer

 - another, but they generally allow you to set the name and label of each control on the form, perform resizing, help text, pattern matching,

 and to toggle various other options.
-For specifics on controls and their properites, see Controls.
+For specifics on controls and their properties, see Controls.

 The following are the most commonly used properties in the form designer: